 San Antonio Bicycle Accident Attorney

 San Antonio is hardly a safe city for bicyclists.
 One national ranking gave the city one-and-a-half out of five stars, and one survey gave the city a score of 42 out of 100 for being biker-friendly (or, in this case, unfriendly).
 This is the worst score of any city with a population above one million people.
+Reach out to a San Antonio bicycle accident lawyer.

 The city’s layout and lack of bicycle lanes do not make it conducive for people to enjoy the day outside on their bike or use it as a means to get from point A to point B. Only 1,340 people each day use bicycles to commute in San Antonio, but the fatality rate for San Antonio bicyclists is 243 out of 100,000 bicycle commuters.
 This is the 16th worst rate in the entire country.